WordPress/test-handbook/call-for-testing.md

 #### How to report

-Provide trac or github links, include the component.
+Provide Trac or GitHub links, include the component.

 #### Timeline for testing